 In honor of the kick-off of the 6th Annual Atlanta Jewish Film Festival, we'd like to take this opportunity to highlight AJFF films that celebrated the music.

 We are pleased to help spread the word and share with you information from one of our community partners: the 6th annual Atlanta Jewish Music Festival (AJMF6) will feature local, regional, national and international Jewish musicians.

-Join us on Sunday, March 30 at GTC Merchants Walk for a final chance to see the audience favorites of the 14th annual Atlanta Jewish Film Festival.
-Tickets on sale now!
+Join us on Sunday, March 22 at GTC Merchants Walk for your last chance to see audience favorites from the 15th annual Atlanta Jewish Film Festival.

 The Atlanta Jewish Film Festival is pleased to announce a truly historic accomplishment.
 Thanks to your enthusiastic support and participation, AJFF has now achieved the rank of the world’s largest Jewish film festival with a record-breaking 38,600+ moviegoers.

 We want to say a BIG thank you to all our committee members, volunteer leadership, and on-site volunteer staff.